PhaserEditor2D/PhaserEditor/docs/texture-packer.rst

 Texture MAPS can be used in different objects of your game like sprites, tile sprites, sprite-sheets, etc..
 Often you should adjust the parameters of the packer to get a texture applicable to the different functions.

-To change these parameterS click the "settings icon" in the editor toolbar.
+To change these parameters click the "settings icon" in the editor toolbar.
 It opens the Settings dialog:

 .. image:: images/AtlasEditorSettings.png
 	:alt: Atlas editor settings.